-Personally, I like this soup because it reminds me of when I was a kid.
+I’ve posted this recipe before but it bears repeating.
 Mom always had some kind of soup going on the stove.
 In fact, she made this detox Cabbage Soup last Sunday.
 This hardy vegetable soup makes the whole house smell good and if the kids are lucky enough to get a snow day, they can dip into it to take off the winter chill.

 The army served it to troops to ward off scurvy, not for fighting belly bulge.
 Cabbage is high in both vitamin C and fiber; it’s cheap, portable, and tasty.
 Need I say more?